shob0902/Aura-AI/README.md

 # AURA AI - Personal AI Assistant with Resume Analysis

-A voice-controlled AI assistant that can analyze your resume and answer questions about your background, experience, skills, and more.
+An AI assistant that can analyze your resume and answer questions about your background, experience, skills, and more.
 Built with Python, OpenAI GPT, and speech recognition.

 ## Features

-🤖 **Voice-Controlled Interface**: Speak naturally to interact with the AI 📄 **Resume Analysis**: Upload your resume and ask questions about your background 🎯 **Smart Responses**: AI analyzes your resume content to provide personalized answers ⏰ **General Assistance**: Get time, open websites, and general chat
+📄 **Resume Analysis**: Upload your resume and ask questions about your background 🎯 **Smart Responses**: AI analyzes your resume content to provide personalized answers ⏰ **General Assistance**: Get time, open websites, and general chat